 December 2018: Based on neighborhood feedback, a new project application is submitted to the City of Rocklin, an application process that will likely take up much of 2019.

-January 2019 – Development team launches project website and continues to meet with interested parties, a process that is ongoing throughout the application process.
+January 2019: Development team launched project website and continues to meet with interested parties, a process that is ongoing throughout the application process.

-January-August 2019 (Application Process): During the application process, the project will first undergo extensive environmental (CEQA) review which will include traffic analysis.
+January 2021 (Application Process): The project is undergoing extensive environmental (CEQA) review which includes traffic analysis.
 The traffic analysis will not only evaluate the impacts of College Park, but the cumulative impact of other proposed projects, including Sierra College’s Facility Master Plan.

-During the planning process, public participation is encouraged.
-When the Notice of Preparation (NOP) is released to the public, neighbors can ask the city to study potential project impacts.
-The evaluations of these and other impacts will be included in a Draft Environmental Impact Report (DEIR) that will be released publicly, and the public can offer written comments on the document’s analysis.
+When the Draft Environmental Impact Report (DEIR) is released to the public, the public can offer written comments on the document’s analysis and provide oral comments at a public comment hearing.
 And finally, before the project can be approved, hearings will be held before the City’s planning commission and city council.
 All public hearings will be publicly noticed.